Best kombucha in the UK reviewed

 2 stars out of 5.

-An all-natural kombucha but with a poor taste and lacking information on the probiotics included.
+An all-natural kombucha but with a poor taste and lacking information on the live cultures included.

 Pros